- Preparing to become pregnant

 - Other OB-GYN services

 Families experience many emotions after the birth of a baby.
-After delivery, it’s time to admire the newborn, bond with baby, breastfeed, rest and recuperate, and welcome visitors when mom is ready.
-Learn more about postpartum routines for mom in the sections below:
+After delivery, it's time to admire the newborn, bond with baby, breastfeed, rest and recuperate, and welcome visitors when mom is ready.
+Learn more about postpartum routines for mom:

 Your first goal will be to get to know and care for your newborn baby, as well as to take care of yourself.
 It's fun to celebrate and share your joy with visitors.
 Yet it's important to create bonding time and get enough rest.